 The amount of B12 stored in the body is directly related to the amount that is taken in.
 The main treatment for pernicious anemia is injections of vitamin B12.
 Calculating the required amount of vitamin B12 needed can be difficult, because it must also replace the B12 stored in the liver.

 At first there may be 5 to 7 injections in a short span of time.
 This therapy usually makes a difference within 48 to 72 hours, so there shouldn’t be any need for a blood transfusion.
 Eventually, injections can be given once a month and will probably continue indefinitely.
-Recently it has been found that vitamin B12 can be given by mouth in very large doses (0.5 mg to 2 mg per day) for maintenance treatment, making injections unnecessary.
+Vitamin B12 can also be given by mouth in very large doses (0.5 mg to 2 mg per day) for maintenance treatment, making injections unnecessary.

 Pernicious anemia cannot be treated without the help of a doctor.
 However, a well-balanced diet is essential to provide other components necessary for healthy blood cell development, such as folic acid, iron, and vitamin C.